britram/taps-transports/draft-ietf-taps-transports.md

 performing fragmentation.

-Applications that need to provide fragmentation or that have other requirements such as receiver flow control, congestion control, PathMTU discovery/PLPMTUD, support for ECN, etc. need these to be provided by protocols operating over UDP
+Applications that need to provide fragmentation

-{{I-D.ietf-tsvwg-rfc5405bis}}.
+UDP on its own does not provide support for segmentation, receiver flow control, congestion control, PathMTU discovery/PLPMTUD, or ECN.
+Applications that require these features need to provide them on their own, or by using a protocol over UDP that provides them {{I-D.ietf-tsvwg-rfc5405bis}}.

 ### Interface Description